 The option to get advance payments of the EIC tax credit expired on Dec 31, 2010.
 Taxpayers can still get a credit when they file their tax return, and they may adjust their withholding allowances to reduce withholding amounts.
 However they won't be able to get a credit added to their paychecks for wages in 2011 or later.

-We still are keeping the 2010 EIC tax tables available, in case the credit advance is reinstated (although Republicans in power, that seems unlikely enough that we removed them in 2020.
+For a while we kept the 2010 EIC tax tables available, in case the credit advance was reinstated.
+However, with Republicans in power, that seems unlikely enough that we removed them in 2020.